github/codeql/docs/language/learn-ql/introduction-to-ql.rst

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/2101340747/>`__

 Now that you've seen some general examples, let's use the CodeQL libraries to analyze projects.
 In particular, LGTM generates a database representing the code and then CodeQL is used to query this database.
-See `Database generation <https://lgtm.com/help/lgtm/generate-database>`__ for more details on how the database is built.
+For more information, ee `Database generation <https://lgtm.com/help/lgtm/generate-database>`__ on LGTM.com.

 ..
 XX: Perhaps a link to the "CodeQL libraries for X"?